ambientkit/ambient/README.md

 ### Why was this created?

-Each time I write a new web app, there is a lot of reuse of foundational code.
+Each time I write a new web app, there is a lot of foundational code reuse.
 I created Ambient to help myself standardize existing code, enable/disable packages on demand, modify plugin behaviors using a configurable settings page, and build new functionality in a reusable way.

 ### Who is this for?